itshaithamn/RadioSim/README.md

 ----
 gcc main.c -o RadioSim.exe -lgdi32 -luser32 -mwindows -municode

-This is used to compile the exe"# RadioSim"
+This is used to compile the exe
-"# RadioSim"
-"# RadioSim"